jac99/FootAndBall/README.md

 ### Testing
 The pre-trained model *model_20201019_1416_final.pth* is saved in `models/` folder.
+The model was trained with ISSIA-CNR dataset (cameras 1,2,3 and 4) and SoccerPlayerDetection dataset (DataSet_001).
 To run the trained model use the following command:

     python run_detector --path datasets/issia/filmrole5.avi --weights models/model_20201019_1416_final.pth --out_video out_video.avi --device <cpu or cuda>